-The one thing men can get carry away with quite easily.
+The one thing men can get carried away with quite easily.
 Tools are heavy and can easily notch up the kilo’s if not careful.

 Tyre repair kit:

-- At least 3 Tyre levers.
+- At least 3 Tyre Levers.
 There is a variety of short and long spanners.
 BMW made a short lever at one stage which was thinner than the normal short fat spanners in the market.
 The BMW tyre lever spanners worked much better due to the thinner design.
-The long tyre lever are just too heavy and not an option to use.
+The long tyre lever is just too heavy and not an option to use.

 - Tubes: We ditched the heavy duty tubes for normal thin tubes.
 Solely because they are too heavy, takes up way too much space, and cost 4 to 5 times normal tubes.
 We found it much easier to just replace a tube while on the road and then fix the puncture that evening and store the tube.
 We carry 2 front and 2 rear tubes.
 One for each bike.

 - Patches and solution.
-Big tubes of solution will dry out quite quick.
+Big tubes of the solution will dry out quite quickly.
 It is preferable to buy 10 or 20 small little tubes and use it once or twice then throw it away.
 Patches in different sizes.

 - Normal tyre hand pump as back up for the electric compressor.
 They do fail and dust is their worst enemy!

-- Get a damn proper electric compressor and make sure you have a SAE plug to bike connector not the shitty cigarette or Hellas plugs.
+- Get a damn proper electric compressor and make sure you have an SAE plug to bike connector, not the shitty cigarette or Hellas plugs.
 Brands like Motopumps will handle dust and abuse of overlanding.